-During the year contributions by the Society to the Foundation were \$nil (2021: \$1,500,000).
+During the year contributions by the Society to the Foundation were \$nil (2023: \$nil).

 In July 2021, the Society adopted a policy to donate to the Foundation unrestricted bequests received by the Society.
-In the current year the Society donated \$116,135 (2021: \$nil) of such bequests to the Foundation.
+In the current year the Society donated \$141,099 (2023: \$459,427) of such bequests to the Foundation.
 These amounts are included in Donations and Bequests revenue by the Foundation.